Northbound 2024 bridges boundaries cultural convergence

 Songs of Sovereignty is composed of works by Black and Indigenous artists imagining the liberation of their people.
 Each piece presented exists as a visual “song” or story exploring how freedom is both personally experienced and interconnected on a communal and societal scale.

-We are seeking to feature original artworks by five (5) emerging and mid-career Black and Indigenous artists!
+We are featuring original artworks by five (5) emerging and mid-career Black and Indigenous artists!

 Northbound Exhibit, Jassira, Jasmine, and Angela in the middle of their exhibited artworks.